-The La$_{2-x}$Sr$_{x}$CoO$_{4}$ system is isostructural to the `214' family of cuprates, which includes La$_{2-x}$Sr$_{x}$CuO$_{4}$ and is based around well isolated, square layers of CoO$_{2}$.
-In the parent ($x=0$) compound, commensurate AFM order is observed below $T=275$~K \cite{yamada}.
-Hole doping of the material involves exchanging Sr for La, resulting in the donation of positive charges to the CoO layers.
-For a doping of $x>0.3$, magnetic order is modulated at 45$^{\circ}$ to the CoO bonds which is attributable to the self-organization of holes into arrays of charged stripes, which creates antiphase domain walls in the antiferromagnetic order \cite{cwik}.
-The stripe order in La$_{5/3}$Sr$_{1/3}$CoO$_{4}$ involves diagonal lines of non-magnetic $S=0$ Co$^{3+}$ ions separated by bands of antiferromagnetically aligned Co$^{2+}$ $S=3/2$ ions, with intra- ($J$) and inter-stripe ($J'$) antiferromagnetic exchange couplings as shown in Fig.~\ref{stripes}(a).
-It is currently assumed that the charge ordering of the Co ions sets in at a temperature $T_{\mathrm{CO}}$ well above room temperature, while magnetic Bragg peaks are observed in neutron diffraction below $\sim 100$~K \cite{boothroyd2}.
-The correlation lengths of the magnetic order were estimated to be $\xi = 10$~\AA\ parallel to the stripes, and $\xi = 6.5$~\AA\ perpendicular to the stripes \cite{boothroyd}.
+The La$_{2-x}$Sr$_{x}$CoO$_{4}$ system is based around well isolated, square layers of CoO$_{2}$ and is isostructural to the `214' family of cuprates, which includes La$_{2-x}$Sr$_{x}$CuO$_{4}$.
+In the parent ($x=0$) compound, commensurate AFM order has been reported below\cite{yamada} $T=275$~K. Hole doping of the material involves exchanging Sr for La, resulting in the donation of positive charges to the CoO layers.
+For a doping of $x>0.3$, magnetic order is modulated at 45$^{\circ}$ to the CoO bonds which is attributable to the self-organization of holes into arrays of charged stripes, which creates antiphase domain walls in the antiferromagnetic order. \cite{cwik} The stripe order in La$_{5/3}$Sr$_{1/3}$CoO$_{4}$ involves diagonal lines of non-magnetic $S=0$ Co$^{3+}$ ions separated by bands of antiferromagnetically aligned Co$^{2+}$ $S=3/2$ ions, with intra- ($J$) and inter-stripe ($J'$) antiferromagnetic exchange couplings as shown in Fig.~\ref{stripes}(a).
+It is currently assumed that the charge ordering of the Co ions sets in at a temperature $T_{\mathrm{CO}}$ well above room temperature, while magnetic Bragg peaks are observed in neutron diffraction below\cite{boothroyd2} $\sim 100$~K. The correlation lengths of the magnetic order were estimated to be $\xi = 10$~\AA\ parallel to the stripes, and $\xi = 6.5$~\AA\ perpendicular to them, pointing to a short-ranged character to the magnetism, which is unlikely to show conventional critical dynamics. \cite{boothroyd}

-Disordered stripes may be achieved by rearranging the charges or the spins of the configuration shown in Fig~\ref{stripes}(a).
-Imperfections in the charge order are expected to be static at temperatures which are low in comparison to $T_{\mathrm{CO}}$ owing to the insulating nature of the material, while dynamic fluctuations should be expected in the spin degrees of freedom below room temperature.
-As shown in Fig~\ref{stripes}(b), the introduction of charge disorder frustrates the antiferromagnetic coupling between spins, and this is the origin of the proposed cluster-glass behavior in this system \cite{andrade}.
+Disordered stripes may be formed by rearranging the charges of the configuration shown in Fig~\ref{stripes}(a).
+Imperfections in the charge order are expected to be static at temperatures which are low compared to $T_{\mathrm{CO}}$ owing to the insulating nature of the material, while dynamic fluctuations should be expected in the spin degrees of freedom below room temperature.
+As shown in Fig~\ref{stripes}(b), the introduction of charge disorder frustrates the antiferromagnetic coupling between spins, and this is the origin of the proposed cluster-glass behavior in this system. \cite{andrade}